mohaomar495/Python_projects/Binomial Package/PyGauss_Binomial/README.md

-# PyDist
+# PyGauss_Binomial

-PyDist is a Python package that provides functionality for working with probability distributions.
+PyGauss_Binomial is a Python package that provides functionality for working with probability distributions.
 It includes classes for the Gaussian and Binomial distributions, along with general distribution calculations and visualizations.

 ## Installation

-To install PyDist, simply use pip:
+To install PyGauss_Binomial, simply use pip:

-pip install pydist
+pip install PyGauss_Binomial

 ## Gaussian Distribution

-The Gaussian class in PyDist represents a Gaussian distribution, also known as a normal distribution.
+The Gaussian class in PyGauss_Binomial represents a Gaussian distribution, also known as a normal distribution.
 It allows you to calculate and visualize the properties of the distribution, including mean, standard deviation, probability density function, and more.

 ### Example Usage:

 python
-from pydist import Gaussian
+from pygauss_binomial import Gaussian

 # Create a Gaussian distribution with mean 0 and standard deviation 1
 gaussian = Gaussian(0, 1)